 All images on this page are Copyright © Jarman Murphy

 We wanted to work with The Garden Company as we were impressed by their attention to detail and wealth of experience in building larger gardens.
-We have got to know James and his team at many SGD events over the years and know that we enjoy working with people who have similar outlook and work aesthetic as us.
+We have got to know James and his team over the years and know that we enjoy working with people who have similar outlook and work aesthetic as us.
 Nothing we specify is too much – the company has a vast list of craftspeople to hand for anything bespoke and we feel very confident that they understand our intention.
 The walled garden was built during some extreme weather conditions, and faced a few challenges throughout the build, but The Garden Company was professional throughout and delivered a beautiful garden for us that the clients are delighted with.Hide